-Council has developed a Resource Recovery Infrastructure Plan outlining why we are:
+Council has developed a Resource Recovery Infrastructure Plan outlining why we:

-• Upgrading our two existing Resource Recovery Centres (Riverview and Rosewood).
+• upgraded our two existing Resource Recovery Centres (Riverview and Rosewood)

-• Building two more council owned and managed Resource Recovery Centres in the rapidly growing Southern and Western regions.
+• will be building two more council owned and managed Resource Recovery Centres in the rapidly growing Southern and Western regions.

 You can read the full Resource Recovery Infrastructure Plan here.

-We have also created an 8 page Introduction to the Resource Recovery Infrastructure Plan.
+We have also created an introduction to the Resource Recovery Infrastructure Plan.
 Read it here.

 Together we can recover more resources and reduce waste to landfill.